khangbkk23/PrinciplesOfProgrammingLanguages/README.md

 - **Test Coverage**: Quantity and quality of test cases (200 tests total)
 - **Error Handling**: Capability to handle lexical and syntax errors

+## Assignment 2 - AST Generation

+### Required Tasks to Complete

+1. **Study the AST Node Structure**
+   - Read carefully all node classes in `src/utils/nodes.py`
+   - Understand the AST node hierarchy and their properties
+   - Master how different language constructs map to AST nodes

+2. **Implement the ASTGeneration Class**
+   - Create a class `ASTGeneration` in `src/astgen/ast_generation.py`
+   - Inherit from `HLangVisitor` (generated from ANTLR4)
+   - Override visitor methods to construct appropriate AST nodes
+   - Handle all language constructs defined in the HLang specification

+3. **Write 100 AST Generation Test Cases**
+   - Implement **100 test cases** in `tests/test_ast_gen.py`
+   - Test AST generation for all language features
+   - Verify correct node types and structure
+   - Test edge cases and complex nested structures

+### AST Generation Requirements

+The `ASTGeneration` class must:
+- **Inherit from HLangVisitor**: Use the visitor pattern to traverse parse trees
+- **Return AST nodes**: Each visit method should return appropriate node objects from `nodes.py`
+- **Handle all constructs**: Support all language features defined in the grammar
+- **Maintain structure**: Preserve the logical structure and relationships between language elements

+### Evaluation Criteria

+- **AST Implementation**: Correctness and completeness of the `ASTGeneration` class
+- **Node Usage**: Proper utilization of node classes from `nodes.py`
+- **Test Coverage**: Quality and comprehensiveness of 100 AST generation test cases
+- **Structure Accuracy**: AST must correctly represent the source program structure

 ---

 ## Project Structure